infoeducatie/infoeducatie-ui/README.md

 - `npm test` - run tests using PhantomJS
 - `npm run test-debug` - run tests using Google Chrome and enable js debugger

+### Docker

+There are two docker images built from the source.
+A production one and a staging one.
+They are published on [Docker Hub](https://hub.docker.com/r/infoeducatie/infoeducatie-ui/).

+When new code is pushed to any of the two branches the corresponding images is built.

 ### Supported browsers